 - Temperament: Behavioral inhibition trait, in which the child goes through avoidance or fearfulness around unfamiliar people, is also associated with selective mutism.

 - Environmental factors: A major change in life, such as starting school, can also trigger symptoms of selective mutism.
-Unlike shy children who begin to open up with time, children with selective mutism may find comfort staying mute.
+Unlike shy children who begin to open up with time, children with selective mutism may find comfort in staying mute.

 Besides these, the following factors could also contribute to selective mutism in children.